osegbotonie/enterprise-m365-administration-lab/docs/15-conditional-access-policy-matrix.md

 > **What is the current risk?**

-The final access decision should be based on the total security context of the request.
+The final access decision should be based on the overall security context of the request.

 > **Trust should be continuously evaluated rather than permanently assumed.**